thatsmanmeet/Clipboard-Cleaner/README.md

 # Clipboard Cleaner

 An android app for showing and cleaning clipboard.
+This app have a simple interface with only two buttons, `Show Clipboard` and `Clean Clipboard`.
+Both shows a small message (Toast) at the bottom with one showing the last copied text in clipboard while other clears the clipboard completely.

 ## 🛠️ Technologies Used
 - Kotlin